Oneflow-Inc/oneflow/oneflow/ir/README.md

 Everything related to MLIR-OneFlow translation. [read more](oneflow-translate/README.md)

 - ### oneflow-opt
-Optimizations on OneFlow MLIR dialect, a placeholder for now.
+Optimizations on OneFlow MLIR dialect.
+A CLI to optimize .mlir file.

 - ### OneFlow dialect
 In the `include` and `lib` directories, there are definitions of MLIR OneFlow dialect and its operators.